|This is an unofficial version.

 "Crown lands" means Crown lands as defined in The Crown Lands Act; (« terres domaniales »)

-"Director of Surveys" means the Director of Surveys appointed under this Part; (« directeur des Levés »)
+"Director of Surveys" means a surveyor designated as Director of Surveys under this Part; (« directeur des Levés »)

 "minister" means the member of the Executive Council charged with the administration of this Act by the Lieutenant Governor in Council; (« ministre »)